Workshops and Procedures

-It’s never too soon to begin planning for the future, whether that is selecting a residency, learning how to survive your intern year, or negotiating your first practice arrangement.
+It’s never too soon to begin planning for the future, whether that is selecting a residency, exploring career options and fellowships, handling financial matters, or negotiating your first employment agreement.
 Several sessions are available to help you with this process.

 Learn about policy development, lobbying, and helping patients navigate the health care system.

 Participate in truly interactive leadership exercises through the National Congress of Family Medicine Residents (NCFMR) and the National Congress of Student Members (NCSM).